-If you want to rent a car, you might think that insurance is not necessary, but on the contrary, it is an important part of the deal because it can cover you and spare you from spending your own money in the event that the car is lost or damaged.
-However, if you own a car and it is covered by collision or comprehensive insurance, buying insurance for renting a car is not necessary.
+If you want to rent a car, you might think that insurance is not necessary.
+On the contrary, it is an important part of the deal because it can cover you and spare you from spending your own money in the event that the car is lost or damaged.
+However, if you own a car and it is covered by collision or comprehensive insurance, buying rental car insurance for a rented car is not necessary.
 Here are some pointers you need to consider before purchasing insurance associated with car rental:

 1. Ask your insurance company if car rental is covered by your policy.

 Your insurance company can surely tell you how much your car is entitled to in terms of coverage.
 Typically, your own auto policy covers your car rental if it is intended for pleasure.
 You must be sure that that your car has collision or comprehensive insurance to be covered in the event your rental car is stolen or damaged in an accident.

 2. Check with your credit card company if it offers rental auto insurance.

 Some credit card companies, especially the big ones, offer rental car insurance to member-cardholders.
 So if you are planning to go out on a rented car, you should consider making an inquiry from your credit card provider if your own car is not yet covered by a collision or comprehensive insurance.